How To Take Your Own Fashion Photography

 Make Up and Hair

 Similar to photography students, there are tons of universities and colleges with students who would like to expand their portfolio.
-Again, ask if you can do anything for them in return.
-Often, photographers will like to work with the same MUA (make up artist), so it's worth asking them first too.
+Again, see what you can do for them in return.
+Often, photographers will like to work with the same MUA (make up artist), so it's worth asking them first for their recommended team.

 Attention To Detail

 Before you approach anyone, be sure you have a very clear vision.
 There are a lot of moving parts to a shoot and you want to make sure you're all on the same page.
 Then check back to your vision as you go - props, make up, shoes, hair - do they all work with your theme?
 There's nothing worse that an out-of-place shoe with a gorgeous evening dress.